Skip to main content

 What Is It?

-The SMA Resource Monitor User Interface provides Wizards within the Add and Edit functions for all monitor types and Action Groups.
-There is a step pane on the left side of the screen that contains the names of each step in the wizard.
+The SMA Resource Monitor user interface provides wizards within the Add and Edit functions for all monitor types and Action Groups.
+A step pane on the left side of the screen contains the names of each step in the wizard.

 Start an Add Wizard